defyMiy/Intern/readme.md

-Logistic Regression for text classification using Wongnai dataset
+Text Classification using Wongnai Dataset